tytydraco/yessleep/out/Most_of_the_people_around_me_have_disappeared_and_I_seem_to_be_the_only_one_who_remembers_them_Yesterday_we_captured_one_of_the_things_that_erased_them.md

 \- - - - -

 I expected him to leap up and attack me on sight, or at least do *something* that was emotionally equivalent.
 Brandish a weapon.
 Scream at me.
 Weep and plead.
-At worst, I anticipated he’d drop the facade and reveal its true, eldritch form, irreparably scarring my mind and rendering me a miserable husk of broken flesh.
+At worst, I anticipated he’d drop the facade and reveal his true, eldritch form, irreparably scarring my mind and rendering me a miserable husk of broken flesh.

 That is not what he did.